larsuber/DiffusionDocs/README.md

 In order for Diffusion to access the classes for your custom UIActivity, you'll need to create a new category that includes the headers.
 You can do this through the new file menu in Xcode, or by hand.
-A template is included in the `Templates` folder.
+A template is included in the `Custom Platforms` folder.

 Messages